Real Rate Shock

 A real rate shock is an abrupt repricing in inflation-adjusted yields rather than a routine move in nominal rates.
-That distinction matters because nominal yields can rise for several reasons at once, while a real rate shock points to a sharper change in the market’s required return after expected inflation is stripped out.
-What makes the episode important is not just direction, but speed.
-The move arrives quickly, changes discounting conditions across markets, and forces asset prices to adjust on a tighter timetable than usual.
+It matters because a fast rise in real yields tightens discounting conditions across markets, compresses valuations, and forces asset prices to adjust on a shorter timetable than usual.

 What defines a real rate shock